Part 3 is a Continuation of

 As I explain below, the advantage of using one of these is they macerate your solid fish waste, which goes through this submersible pump before it goes into your grow beds.

 You can see suction cups at the bottom of the pump; and they really do a good job of keeping the pump stuck to the bottom of your fish tank.

 Animal stock tanks make good fish tanks.
-They are twenty four inches tall and, depending on the brand, are very well made from USDA approved polyethylene with UV inhibitors.
+They are about two feet tall and, depending on the brand, are very well made from USDA approved polyethylene with UV inhibitors.
 You don't want to have a black fish tank because it limits the light in the tank making it hard to see the fish.
 Many fish species do better with more light.

 We use diaphragm type air pumps that require the diaphragms to be replaced after about one year of continuous use, but they are very inexpensive and easily changed.
 Air pumps are notoriously inefficient.
 They produce lots of heat and move little air, but they are absolutely essential for your AP system.
 You will need a pump rated at about 7 GPH of air for each gallon of fish tank capacity.
 With a change from 5 GPH to 8 GHP of aeration per gallon of fish tank water (a 60% increase), we saw a better than a 20% increase in DO (dissolved oxygen).

-The best way we have found to put air into the tank is through cylindrical air stones.
-Even though they have relatively large air bubbles, they don't clog up as much as the finer bubble diffusers.
+The best way we have found to put air into the tank is through Even though they have relatively large air bubbles, they don't clog up as much as the finer bubble diffusers.

 Our dissolved oxygen levels regularly measure between 6 and 7 ppm depending on water temperature.
 A study made with tilapia and varying amounts of dissolved oxygen (DO) in the water showed a doubling of growth rate from a DO of below 3 ppm to a DO above 6 ppm.